 Export the statistics from the staging table to a

 .dmpfile from the production host to the test host using a transfer tool such as

 In the test database, import the statistics from the

 .dmpfile to a staging table using Oracle Data Pump.

 Copy the statistics from the staging table to the data dictionary using

-This section explains how to transport schema statistics from a production database to a test database.
+You can transport schema statistics from a production database to a test database using Oracle Data Pump.